Why a Healthy Ego Is A Good Thing [7 Benefits]

 3. Motivation and Ambition: A balanced self can fuel motivation and ambition, driving individuals to pursue personal and professional success.

-4. Interpersonal Relationships: It can contribute to positive relationships by fostering effective communication, empathy, and a sense of self-worth.
+4. Interpersonal Relationships can contribute to positive relationships by fostering effective communication, empathy, and a sense of self-worth.

 5. Adaptability: It allows for adaptability, openness to feedback, and a willingness to learn and grow.

-6. Leadership Skills: In leadership roles, it can be an asset, enabling leaders to inspire confidence, make decisions, and guide teams effectively.
+6. Leadership Skills can be an asset in leadership roles, enabling leaders to inspire confidence, make decisions, and guide teams effectively.

 7. Emotional Well-Being: A positive one is linked to emotional well-being, reducing susceptibility to negative emotions like anxiety and depression.